Art3misOne/rlwe/README.md

   - "Speeding up the Number Theoretic Transform for Faster Ideal Lattice-Based Cryptography" by Patrick Longa and Michael Naehrig. https://eprint.iacr.org/2016/504.pdf.

-With these optimizations, a new parameter has been introduced to facilitate regression testing as well as compatibility between different Fourier optimizations.
+With these optimizations, a new parameter has been introduced to support regression testing and facilitate compatibility between different Fourier optimizations.
 Keys can either be transmitted in the Fourier domain (for greater efficiency) or the Ordinary domain (for interoperability).
 Preliminary tests indicate that it takes about 1.17 times as long to complete an exchange transmitting in the ordinary domain than in the Fourier domain.